furrtek/SiliconRE/Konami/054539/README.md

  * Path from {AB[7:0], DB[7:0]} to MULB_B[15:0], for factory testing (TESTREG1_D1).
  * Path from MULB_OUT[15:0] to RA[15:0], for factory testing.

-# Adders
+# Blocks

-ADDER A is used for each channel's 40-bit fractional accumulator (sample ROM address offset from channel pitch parameter).
+Adder A is used for each channel's 40-bit fractional accumulator (sample ROM address offset from channel pitch parameter).
-ADDA[39:32]	is stored in RAMA (address offset 0x0f) ADDA[31:24]	is stored in RAMA (address offset 0x11) ADDA[23:16]	is stored in RAMB (address offset 0x10) ADDA[15:8]	is stored in RAMA (address offset 0x13) ADDA[7:0]	is stored in RAMB (address offset 0x12) Channel pitch parameter (24 bits) is added to the channel's current accumualtor value (40 bits) and stored back.
+ADDA[39:32]	is stored in RAMA (address offset 0x0f) ADDA[31:24]	is stored in RAMA (address offset 0x11) ADDA[23:16]	is stored in RAMB (address offset 0x10) ADDA[15:8]	is stored in RAMA (address offset 0x13) ADDA[7:0]	is stored in RAMB (address offset 0x12)
+The channel pitch parameter (24 bits) is added to the channel's current accumualtor value (40 bits) and stored back.
 The top 24 bits are used for the sample ROM address offset, after shifting depending on the channel's data type parameter.

-ADDER B is 24-bit, it adds the channel's start address or loop point (BASE[23:0]) + offset for ext address output (OFFS[23:0]).
+Adder B is 24-bit, it adds the channel's start address or loop point (BASE[23:0]) + offset for ext address output (OFFS[23:0]).

-OFFS[23:0] comes from ADDA_LAT_B[23:0] (inverted, or shifted depending on data format and reverse flag).

-ADDER C 16-bit accumulates the sample value with delta STEP[15:0] + {RAMA, RAMB} if channel data type is set to DPCM.
+Adder C 16-bit accumulates the sample value with delta STEP[15:0] + {RAMA, RAMB} if channel data type is set to DPCM.

-MUXD[15:0] is the sample value from ADDERC accumulator or directly from RAM: {RD_REG[7:0], RD_REG2[7:0]}.
+Adder D 31 + 31 = 31.

+Adder E is a two-step adder that uses channel RAM #3 parameter one byte after the other.
+(MULA_PREV << 7) + MULA[23:7], outputs 31 bits.

 # Sample data